ThreeFold Price Down 9.2% This Week (TFT)

-ThreeFold (TFT) traded 5.9% lower against the dollar during the one day period ending at 19:00 PM Eastern on September 28th.
-One ThreeFold coin can currently be purchased for approximately $0.0317 or 0.00000162 BTC on cryptocurrency exchanges.
-ThreeFold has a total market cap of $10.94 million and $14,979.00 worth of ThreeFold was traded on exchanges in the last 24 hours.
-Over the last week, ThreeFold has traded 9.2% lower against the dollar.
+ThreeFold (TFT) traded 5.9% lower against the dollar during the 1 day period ending at 17:00 PM E.T. on September 30th.
+In the last seven days, ThreeFold has traded down 9.2% against the dollar.
+ThreeFold has a total market cap of $11.08 million and approximately $14,979.00 worth of ThreeFold was traded on exchanges in the last 24 hours.
+One ThreeFold coin can currently be bought for $0.0324 or 0.00000167 BTC on popular exchanges.

-ThreeFold (CRYPTO:TFT) uses the hashing algorithm.
+ThreeFold uses the hashing algorithm.
 It was first traded on March 1st, 2018.
-ThreeFold’s total supply is 476,220,974 coins and its circulating supply is 345,014,136 coins.
+ThreeFold’s total supply is 476,220,974 coins and its circulating supply is 341,482,285 coins.
+The Reddit community for ThreeFold is /r/threefold/ and the currency’s Github account can be viewed here.
+ThreeFold’s official website is threefold.io.
+ThreeFold’s official Twitter account is @threefold_io and its Facebook page is accessible here.
 The official message board for ThreeFold is forum.threefold.io.
-ThreeFold’s official Twitter account is @threefold_io and its Facebook page is accessible here.
-The Reddit community for ThreeFold is /r/threefold/ and the currency’s Github account can be viewed here.
-The official website for ThreeFold is threefold.io.

 Founded in 2016, ThreeFold is a fully comprehensive peer-to-peer Internet and Cloud stack that enables universal access to a smart contract based infrastructure.
 ThreeFold allows any digital workload including blockchains, IoT networks, oracles, decentralized organizations and applications, to be hosted natively on their tamper-proof and ultra-efficient decentralised infrastructure.